 Tim Horton's Tube Park is located next to the Apex Mountain Shop in the village and features 4 chutes that will send you flying down the hill.
 It's a very popular activity for all ages, and is open in the evenings on weekends too!

-Apex has a full NHL size outdoor hockey arena, a wonderful skating loop that they build every winter, plus some other activites you can take in like snowshoeing, or a mountain tour.
+Apex has a full NHL size outdoor hockey arena, a wonderful skating loop that they build every winter, plus some other activities you can take in like snowshoeing, or a mountain tour.

 If you're there over the Christmas holidays, there's an annual torchlight parade and Christmas festivities including fireworks and a bonfire.
 It's always a lot of fun!